 The council's expenses policy applies to all employees regardless of salary and covers items such as reimbursement for travel expenses.
 Mileage payments are based on the HMRC rates.
 Some employees are entitled to overtime payments and specific allowances in lieu of overtime relating to working in the evening or shift work.

-The Managing Director also undertakes the role of the Council's Returning Officer, appointed for this role under the Representation of the People Act 1983.
-The Returning Officer is eligible for fees linked to duties undertaken for running national, European or local elections/referenda.
+The Head of Communities, Enforcement and Partnerships also undertakes the role of the Council's Returning Officer, appointed for this role under the Representation of the People Act 1983.
+The Returning Officer is eligible for fees linked to duties undertaken for running national, european or local elections/referenda.
 These fees are determined by the number of electors registered in the borough/parliamentary constituency and are determined by a formula operated by the Government for determining fees to all Returning Officers across the country.